Manute Bol: Humanitarian efforts and activism

-In the fall of 2002, Bol signed a one-day contract with the Indianapolis Ice of the Central Hockey League.
+In late 2002, Bol signed a one-day contract with the Indianapolis Ice of the Central Hockey League.
 Though he could not skate, the publicity generated by his single-game appearance helped raise money to assist children in Sudan.
-Bol once suited up as a horse jockey for similar reasons.

 Bol was involved in the April 2006 Sudan Freedom Walk, a three-week march from the United Nations building in New York City to the United States Capitol in Washington, DC.
 The event was organized by Simon Deng, a former Sudanese swimming champion who was a longtime friend of Bol's.
 Deng, who was enslaved from age 9 to 12, is from another tribe in Southern Sudan.
 His Sudan Freedom Walk focused on finding a solution to the genocide in Darfur (western Sudan) but also sought to raise awareness of the modern-day slavery and human-rights abuses throughout Sudan.
 Bol spoke in New York City at the start of the walk, and in Philadelphia at a rally organized by former hunger striker Nathan Kleinman.

 Bol was also an advocate for reconciliation efforts, and worked to improve education in South Sudan.
 A Nicholas Kristof article in The New York Times highlighted Bol's work for reconciliation and education with an organization called Sudan Sunrise.
 Bol first began working with Sudan Sunrise to raise awareness on issues of reconciliation in 2005.
 This included speaking at the United States Capitol and subsequently partnering with Sudan Sunrise to build schools across South Sudan that, in the spirit of reconciliation, would enroll students regardless of tribe or religion.